course-details-portlet

 Learning outcome

-Knowledge: The candidate has basic knowledge of the properties of polymer composites, the common application of such materials and the engineering principles including material selection, fundamental relations, analysis methods and manufacturing methods.
+Knowledge: The candidate has specialized knowledge of composite materials and applications for lightweight design and the design and engineering principles including, fundamental relations, analysis methods, materials selection, and manufacturing methods.

-Skills: The candidate can do basic engineering of components and products made of polymer composites.
-The candidate can do preliminary material selection, material evaluation, simple mechanical analysis and failure analysis using fundamental relations for the materials and structures.
+Skills: The candidate can do basic engineering and optimization of lightweight components and products made of composites and relevant metal alloys.
+The candidate can do preliminary material selection, material evaluation, simple mechanical analysis and failure analysis using fundamental relations for the materials and structures and is able to conduct basic finite element analysis of composite structures.
 The candidate can suggest and evaluate relevant manufacturing methods.

 Learning methods and activities